doomoftheworld/UAS/README.md

 ### Pretrained models
 It is also important to dowload the pretrained models to be able to launch the experiments:
-- Download the "experim_models_UNNGuide.zip," which contains the pre-trained ResNet models from ..., and extract it in the folder "src."
-The sub-folders should be directly presented in the folder "src" (i.e., without a parent folder named "experim_models_UNNGuide").
+- Download the "experim_models_MultiGuide.zip," which contains the pre-trained ResNet models from ..., and extract it in the folder "src."
+The sub-folders should be directly presented in the folder "src" (i.e., without a parent folder named "experim_models_MultiGuide").

-### Launch UNNGuide
+### Launch MultiGuide

 To launch the experiment, you should: